guardian/coding-exercise-project/kotlin/README.md

 This is a skeleton project for the Guardian Kotlin pair programming test.

-# Running in Android studio
+# Running in Android studio or IntelliJ IDEA
-You should be able to import this project into Android studio and click the play button next to each unit test to run the unit tests.
-If this is too slow or doesn't work try running on the command line.
+You should be able to import this project into Android studio or IntelliJ and click the play button next to each unit test to run the unit tests.
+If this is too slow or doesn't work try following the next section for setting up on the command line / any other IDE.

-# Running on the command line / any other IDE
+# Running on the command line / any other IDE (e.g VSCode, Atom, Vim)

 To setup make sure you have the JDK installed and the JAVA_HOME environment variable set.
-You can run `./script/setup` in a terminal to do this for you if you have Android Studio installed.
+You can run `./script/setup` in a terminal to try to automate this process.
+If this fails install the JDK manually.

 Then run in a terminal:
 - `./script/test` to run the unit tests.
 - `./script/start` to run the main function

+*Note:* These scripts will try to run `./script/setup` if your JAVA_HOME environment variable is not set to the location of your JDK install.
+If you install the JDK manually make sure to set this.

 *Please note:* unit tests will not output results if run twice without any test or code changes.
 See: https://blog.gradle.org/stop-rerunning-tests

+# Manual setup

-If these scripts fail you may have to install JDK and/or Gradle manually and then try running `gradle test` and `gradle run`.
+If these scripts fail and you can't open the project in Android Studio, you may have to install JDK and/or Gradle manually and then try running `gradle test` and `gradle run`.

 [Intructions for installing Adoptium OpenJDK here](https://adoptium.net/)